Microshak/MicroNotes/Regulations/GDPR.md

 1. Data Processing
  1. Fair & Lawful - Legitimate purpose
  1. Transparent - Information about when is being done with data on their website
 1. Storage
-  a. data collected must have a legitimate purpose
+   1. data collected must have a legitimate purpose
-  b.
-Delete personal data once legitamate purpose is fulfilled
+   1. Delete personal data once legitamate purpose is fulfilled
 1. Rights
    1. Right to Information
       - Customer can ask what informtion you have, why you have it, and who you are sharing it with.